 UAF grants advanced credit, with waiver of fees, for exam results of three or higher on the College Board (CEEB) Advanced Placement Tests (see Table 6).
 These exams are normally taken during the junior or senior year in high school.

-To receive CEEB advanced placement credit, ask that an official report of the exam results be sent to the Office of Admissions and the Registrar from the College Board.
+To receive CEEB advanced placement credit, ask that an official report of the exam results be sent to the Office of Admissions from the College Board.
 Credits may be earned for more than one advanced placement exam.

 - Credit for Language Testing

 UAF accepts successful test results from Brigham Young University or other national testing programs (subject to approval from the Department of Foreign Languages and Literatures) in languages for which no CLEP test is available, for a maximum of 12 credits.
 The first 10 credits may be applied to the core curriculum language requirement, and any additional credits will be awarded general humanities credit.
 Results must be submitted directly to the Office of Admissions and the Registrar by the testing agency.
 For more information on foreign language testing opportunities, call UAF Testing Services at 907-474-5278 or firstname.lastname@example.org.

 Students who are speakers of non-English languages transferring from foreign partner universities to UAF are exempted from taking a foreign language test to demonstrate fluency in that language.
 Complete the language exemption/core credit waiver form and file it with the Office of Admissions and the Registrar.
 Upon approval, 6 credits of core Perspectives on the Human Condition coursework will be waived.
 This applies only to students participating in formalized articulation agreements established between UAF and partner institutions.